Project Advice – be smart and plan it right

 For example at a restaurant development, we feel that some areas are crucial to be considered at the planning stage:

-- Customer access and/or circulation space
+- customer access and/or circulation space

-- General lay-out of premises considering service and food production sections
+- general lay-out of premises considering service and food production sections

-- The service flow between in the kitchen and customer service area must function flawless; location of service stations, order systems etc is important
+- the service flow between in the kitchen and customer service area must function flawless; location of service stations, order systems etc is important

 Avoiding mistakes at the planning stage will ensure a properly functioning operation contributing to the success of a business.
 Architects are not waiters or chefs!

 Any client must be aware that refurbishment and construction projects must adhere to the “Construction (Design Management) Regulation 2015”.
 Meeting these obligations requires in-depth coordination with the client’s H&S arrangements.
 We assist and advise.